saiDev1999/3R_React_Class/README.md

 Tasks:

 1. Repeat the class
-2. add new book , remove book (action, reducer)
+2. implement toy store in the redux
+3. redux thunk importance
+4. why react is popular with redux
+5. redux and redux toolkit

+Topics:

-3. https://medium.com/swlh/understanding-react-redux-and-react-redux-c52d46dd1a04 perform the buy toy actions in redux
+1. Profile actions in redux
-4. Difference between context api and redux and prop drilling
+2. useSelector , useDispatch hooks in react redux
+3. react-reduc configuration
+4. combine reducers